ryderdamen/Site-Monitor/Readme.md

 # Site Monitor
 Site monitor is a simple solution that takes screenshots of an array of sites you provide.
-You can schedule screenshots via a cron-job, and check up on it at any time.
+You can schedule screenshots via a cron-job, and check up on it at any time.[View more info here.](https://ryderdamen.com/projects/site-monitor)

 ## Setup